-As for cultivating a habit of giving, you can try explaining to them what charitable causes you support and the reason why you chose them.
+As for cultivating a habit of giving, you can try explaining to them what charitable causes you support and the reasons why you chose them.
 This will encourage them to go back to their “Give” jar for causes they believe in.

 4. Put them to work

-While parents would like kids to enjoy their freedom as much as possible, you would be doing them a huge favour by allowing them to become industrious at young age.
+While parents would like kids to enjoy their freedom as much as possible, you would be doing them a huge favour by allowing them to become industrious at a young age.